influxdata/telegraf/plugins/outputs/kafka/README.md

   ## The routing tag specifies a tagkey on the metric whose value is used as
   ## the message key.
 The message key is used to determine which partition to
   ## send the message to.
-This tag is prefered over the routing_key option.
+This tag is preferred over the routing_key option.
   routing_tag = "host"

   ## The routing key is set as the message key and used to determine which